mgaynor1/PaleoGenerate/README.md

 These methods were generated for the following publication:

 Folk RA*, Gaynor ML*, et al. 2022.
-Identifying climatic drivers of hybridization in Heuchereae (Saxifragaceae).
-Preprint
+Identifying climatic drivers of hybridization in Heuchereae (Saxifragaceae). *In review*.
+[Preprint avaliable](https://www.biorxiv.org/content/10.1101/2022.08.24.505154v1)

 *equally contributing authors

 ---

-This project began before COVID-19 and originally was meant to be a stand-alone publication.
 I want to thank M.W.
 Beltiz and C.J.
 Campbell for their guidance and encouragement.